 Similarly, no one wants to be the supplier that takes too long to restock.
 You’ll lose money and your customers become impatient.
 You’re risking customer churn.
 What happens then?
 In short, when procurement can’t buy what they need from suppliers when they want it because it’s out-of-stock or when pricing is way off, they go elsewhere.
 If this is you, your business not only loses valuable sales that could be worth millions of dollars in revenue, and you get tagged as a risk to their supply.

 How to avoid a supply and demand nightmare, then?
 Well, you need the right pricing and inventory management system and pronto.
 A system that guarantees that your stock is turning over efficiently and at the most profitable price points.
 After all, when you price your inventory correctly, you’ll be able to accommodate supply and demand dynamics and generate healthy cashflows too without wasting stock.
 Who wouldn’t want that?

-So, in this article, we will explain how best-in-class inventory management works hand in glove with best-in-class pricing.
+So, in this article, we will explain how best-in-class inventory management works hand in hand with best-in-class pricing.
 We will cover 5 key stages in inventory management and discuss some proven pricing strategies used by B2B suppliers to price overstocked products and deal with supply-side issues.
 Additionally, we will share with you some tips on how to improve inventory management during peaks of demand.

 We argue that you need to consider pricing as a key aspect of good inventory management.

 At Taylor Wells, we believe that pricing is one of the key levers to making more margin from your stock as well as a great way to moving stock efficiently so you’re not holding stock too long and/or creating a backlog of costs.

 At the end of this article, you will know what pricing strategies can help you avoid supply issues and inventory management pricing nightmares.

 Inventory management is part of a business’ supply chain management.
 It ensures that the business has the right products in the right volume (for sale), and at the right time.